 I had to snap an outside pic because it looks pretty around the water plant.
 Click the link if you want to know how our system works.
 You can also see more pictures and read two great reviews of the Consolidated Water Belize plant tour.

 After that mission was accomplished, Randy had to go home to wash his feet and sterilize his flip-flops.
 Susan and I were not done yet, so our next mission was to go drive to the end of the huge garbage road just south of DFC.
 When we arrived we were happily surprised.
-Although we are not quite sure where it went (we saw a dozer leveling stuff out) or who moved it, the difference at the start of that road between then and last week was incredible.
+Although we are not quite sure where it went (we saw a bulldozer leveling stuff out) or who moved it, the difference at the start of that road between then and last week was incredible.
 Notice the green roof house as the landmark.
-The picture in the left was taken November 9th – day one of the Ambergris Caye Clean Up Campaign, and on the right-hand side was yesterday, November 21st.
+The picture on the left was taken November 9th – day one of the Ambergris Caye Clean Up Campaign, and on the right-hand side was yesterday, November 21st.
 Amazing difference.

 As you can see from these next pictures, there is still a long way to go.
 I will be posting a supply list soon so people can help contribute to future clean-up campaigns.
 Susan and I were concerned about a large area of unhealthy colored brown standing water on the right, it is next to about 6 homes.

 If you are reading this and have a large scale comprehensive water test kit, please reach out.
 The state of our water island wide is extremely concerning.